Josh Rojas Player Props: Diamondbacks vs. Dodgers

 Josh Rojas At The Plate (2022)

-- He ranked 44th in batting average, 33rd in on base percentage, and 99th in slugging among the qualifying batters in MLB last season.
+- Among the qualifying hitters in MLB action last year, he ranked 44th in batting average, 33rd in on-base percentage, and 99th in slugging.

-- Rojas drove in a run in 34 of 124 games last season, with multiple RBIs in 14 of them.
+- Rojas picked up an RBI in 34 of 124 games last season, with multiple RBIs in 14 of them.
 He drove in three or more runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.